SurveyMonkey/surveymonkey-android-sdk/README.md

 ```
 This will check to see if the user should be prompted to take your survey (i.e. if (timeSinceLastSurveyPrompt > maxTimeIntervalBetweenSurveyPrompts)).

-If you are a Platinum user and want to include custom variables with each survey response, create a flat JSONObject with your custom variables and use:
+If you are a PREMIER user and want to include custom variables with each survey response, create a flat JSONObject with your custom variables and use:
 ```java
 sdkInstance.onStart(this, [SAMPLE_APP_NAME], [SAMPLE_REQUEST_CODE], [SAMPLE_SURVEY_HASH], [SAMPLE_CUSTOM_VARIABLES_DICTIONARY]);
 ```